 Unlike some of his classmates, 10-year-old Samuel lives far away from his school.
 For him to get to class, he used to walk a total of six kilometres from his village – over three hours of walking!
 Samuel felt isolated from the other children at school and ashamed that he always came to school with dusty feet from the long walk.

-“I feel tired any time I come to school, sometimes on my way to school, I meet snakes and scorpions and arrive at school drenched in sweat and dust,” said Samuel who is in year three of primary school in Ghana’s Nkwanta District.
+“I used to feel sad any time I come to school because my feet would always be dirty and hurting.
+Compared to those in town, I have to walk a long distance to school,” said Samuel who is in year three of primary school in Ghana’s Nkwanta District.

 The Bicycle Education Empowerment Project is World Vision’s response to eliminating absenteeism and late enrolment by improving access to school.
 Children who commute 5-10km to school daily are provided with bicycles.
 Having a bike means they are able to complete household chores and still be able to travel to school, thus reducing rates of children tardiness and absenteeism.
 To learn more please visit https://www.wvi.org/ghana/education